perses/perses/docs/migration.md

 percli migrate -f grafana-dashboard.json --online -o json > perses-dashboard.json
 ```

-- As a tips, you may want to open the file and remove any reference to the previous datasource used in Grafana.
+- As a tip, you may want to open the file and remove any reference to the previous datasource used in Grafana.
 This
   will allow the dashboard to use the default datasource.
 Do that only if you want to use the default datasource.

 For example: